Alden Richards: 2011–2014: Breakthrough

-As a recording artist, Richards debuted in Party Pilipinas #SummerCrush episode.
+As a recording artist, Richards debuted on Party Pilipinas #SummerCrush episode.
 In April 2013, he launched his first single Haplos, a revival of Shamrock song which was released on iTunes and MyMusic Store.
-His self-titled album Alden Richards was released under Universal Records on May 26, 2013.
-Haplos was used as a soundtrack in the television series Mundo mo'y Akin while his other songs Di na Mababawi at Sa Aking Tabi were used in the comedy-drama series With a Smile and in Korean series Seoyoung, My Daughter, which was dubbed in Filipino He was featured as Myx Celebrity VJ for the month of June 2013.
+His self-titled album Alden Richards was released by Universal Records on May 26, 2013.
+Haplos was used as a soundtrack on television series Mundo mo'y Akin while his other songs Di na Mababawi at Sa Aking Tabi were used in the comedy-drama series With a Smile and the Korean series Seoyoung, My Daughter, which was dubbed in Filipino He was featured Myx Celebrity VJ for the month of June 2013.
 Richards received New Male Recording Artist of the Year nomination at the 27th Awit Awards and 6th Star Awards for Music.

-In 2014, Richards starred with Marian Rivera in Carmela, a drama series, directed by Dominic Zapata with co-stars Jaclyn Jose, Laurice Guillen, Agot Isidro and Raymond Bagatsing.
+In 2014, Richards starred with Marian Rivera on Carmela, a drama series, directed by Dominic Zapata.
 His version of the song Naalala Ka from his debut album was used as the end theme song for the series.
-That same year, he starred in a lead role as José Rizal in historical drama series Ilustrado, directed by King Mark Baco with co-stars Kylie Padilla, Solenn Heussaff, Eula Valdez, Ricardo Cepeda and Jaclyn Jose.
-For playing Jose Rizal, he won Best Actor award at the 29th PMPC Star Awards for Television.
+That same year, he played national hero José Rizal on the biographical drama series Ilustrado, directed by King Mark Baco.
+For the role, he won Best Actor award at the 29th PMPC Star Awards for Television.
 He was the only nominee from his home network against a field of respected actors from the rival network.
-He began hosting in Bet ng Bayan, a reality competition show with Regine Velasquez.
-Richards acted opposite veteran actress Nora Aunor in a short-film Kinabukasan, directed by Adolfo Alix Jr.
+He co-hosted Bet ng Bayan, a reality competition show with Regine Velasquez.
+He acted opposite veteran actress Nora Aunor on Kinabukasan, a short film directed by Adolfo Alix Jr.

 2015–2021: Rise to prominence

-In 2015, Richards became part of the longest-running variety, noontime show Eat Bulaga! and appeared as co-host in That's my Bae segment.
+In 2015, Richards became part of the longest-running variety, noontime show Eat Bulaga! as co-host in That's my Bae segment.
 On July 16, 2015, he was paired with Maine Mendoza accidentally in the segment of Juan For All, All for Juan and they became a loveteam known as AlDub.
 Because of their popularity, a sketch comedy series called Kalyeserye was created for them; Richards played different roles including a fictionalized version of himself.